antscher/Project_calendar_rooms/Hardware/README.md

   - Low self-discharge rate
   - Long cycle life
   - Safe for fire problems

+  Normally the battery will stay really close to 3V during all it live cycle but a varation can cause effects.
+  Capacity (%)	Voltage (V)
+  100%	        3.0 – 3.2 V
+  90%	          3.0 – 3.1 V
+  80%	          2.95 – 3.1 V
+  50%	          2.9 – 3.0 V
+  20%	          2.8 – 2.9 V
+  10%	          2.7 – 2.8 V
+  0%          	~2.0 – 2.5 V

+  Note : After testing with different input voltage, the results are :
+  - > 2.65V : work normally
+  - between 2.65 and 2.4 : work but risk of losing is SPRAM
+  - < 2.4 V : not working at all

+  Conclusion : we can use even if we consider there is risk of malfounctionning at the end of life (Possibility utilising NVS memory but there is a limit in R/W cycle)

 ## Power Considerations
 - E-ink display only draws power during updates